muldjord/occurity/README.md

 #### /etc/xdg/lxsession/LXDE-pi/autostart
 Add the following line to the bottom of the file:
 ```
-@/home/pi/visutest/VisuTest
+@/home/pi/occurity/Occurity
 ```
-This will autostart VisuTest when the system is logged in.
+This will autostart Occurity when the system is logged in.

 #### Appearance Settings
 * Raspberry menu->Preferences->Appearance Settings